Approximate Circular Pattern Matching

-We also consider the decision version of the approximate CPM problem.
-Under the Hamming distance, we obtain an $\Oh(n+(n/m) \cdot k^2 \log k / \log \log k)$-time algorithm, which nearly matches the algorithm by Chan et al.~[CGKKP, STOC’20] for the standard counterpart of the problem.
-Under the edit distance, the $\Oh(nk\log^3 k)$ runtime of our algorithm nearly matches the $\Oh(nk)$ runtime of the Landau--Vishkin algorithm [LV, J.~Algorithms'89].
-As a stepping stone, we propose an $\Oh(nk\log^3 k)$-time algorithm for the Longest Prefix $k'$-Approximate Match problem, proposed by Landau et al.\ [LMS, SICOMP'98], for all $k' \in \{1,\dots,k\}$.

 We give a conditional lower bound that suggests a polynomial separation between approximate CPM under the Hamming distance over the binary alphabet and its non-circular counterpart.
-We also show that a strongly subquadratic-time algorithm for the decision version of approximate CPM under edit distance would refute the Strong ETH.
+We also show that a strongly subquadratic-time algorithm for the decision version of approximate CPM under the edit distance would refute the Strong Exponential Time Hypothesis.